 Other work in puppet fabrication includes: A Christmas Carol (Chichester Festival Theatre), Goodnight Mister Tom (West End & UK tour), Tom Thumb (Edinburgh Festival & Tour, Fringe First Award winner), Low Life and 1984 (Blind Summit), Alice (Marianne Elliott, Ruby Films) and Ubu (Edinburgh Festival).

-Work as costume designer includes: opening ceremonies for the 2004 Athens Paralympic Games, UEFA’s Euro 2008 in Switzerland, the All African Games in Nigeria and Congo-Brazzaville as well as Excalibur (Stade de France) and the Toyota Pavilion (World Expo, Aichi, Japan).
+Work as costume designer includes: opening ceremonies for the Athens 2004 Paralympic Games, UEFA’s Euro 2008 in Switzerland, the All African Games in Nigeria and Congo-Brazzaville as well as Excalibur in the Stade de France and the Toyota Pavilion at the 2005 World Expo in Japan.
 She works regularly with French contemporary dance company CFB451 (L’Ogresse, La légèreté des tempêtes, Le fôret ébouriffée).

 Laura is an Actor, Puppeteer and Director who trained at the Webber Douglas Academy of Dramatic Art after a Drama degree at Hull University.

 Work with Gyre & Gimble includes: Associate Puppetry Director of Running Wild (UK Tour).
 Puppeteer of Oona the elephant in Running Wild (Regent’s Park Open Air Theatre), the Lorax in The Lorax (Old Vic) and played Mum in The Elephantom (National Theatre & West End).